Malekpour99/handouts/Git/Gitlab/gitlab.md

 - [Pipeline job rules](https://docs.gitlab.com/ci/jobs/job_rules/)
 - define **conditions** that decide whether a job should run, be skipped, or run manually.
 Think of them as **if/else logic** for jobs.
-- They replaced the older `only:` and `except:` keywords, offering much finer control.
+- Rules replaced the older `only:` and `except:` keywords, offering much finer control.
 - Each rule has three main parts:
   | Field | Description |
   | ---------------- | ------------------------------------------------------------- |